top of page

 Black Dragon Wash

-High clearance vehicles can continue down the road for as long as you're comfortable driving.
-Standard SUVs should have little issue.
-As you travel down the road, the canyon walls begin to tighten and the road becomes progressively more rocky.
+For sedan drivers, it's recommended to park here and walk the remaining 0.6 miles to the rock art site.
+High clearance vehicles can proceed down the road as far as you feel comfortable driving.
+Standard SUVs should encounter minimal difficulty.
+As you advance down the road, the canyon walls narrow, and the road gradually becomes rockier.

 Black Dragon Wash

-There are at least three pull-outs between the parking area beside the sign above and the rock art site, so if you get to a point where you feel the road is too rocky you can always park in one of the pull-outs.
-The last pullout is 0.1 miles from the rock art site.
-As you approach the site you'll notice a fence with a walkthrough.
-The Fremont petroglyphs are inside the alcove and the Barrier Canyon style pictographs are left of that along the top of the modest rockfall in the photo below.
+There are at least three pull-outs between the parking area next to the sign mentioned above and the rock art site.
+If you reach a section where the road feels too rough, you can park in one of these pull-outs.
+The last pull-out is located 0.1 miles from the rock art site.
+As you approach the site, you'll see a fence with a walkthrough.
+Once inside the fence, an alcove can be found to the right featuring Fremont pictographs, while to the left, along the top of a modest rockfall, you'll find Barrier Canyon style pictographs.

 Black Dragon Wash

-To the left you'll find at least five anthropomorphic figures, including one with hollow eyes, antennae, and outstretched arms.
-The photo below gives some context to the size of the figures.
+Among the Barrier Canyon style depictions, you'll find at least five anthropomorphic figures, one of which has hollow eyes, antennae, and outstretched arms.
+The photo below provides perspective on the size of the figures.

 Black Dragon Wash rock art

-Most of the images at Black Dragon Wash were outlined in white chalk in the 1940s by American archaeologist John Simonson, unfortunately.
-The close up photo below shows some of the detail in two of the depictions.
-The figures to the right of these are slightly more faded.
+Unfortunately, in the 1940s, American archaeologist John Simonson outlined most of the images at Black Dragon Wash with white chalk.
+The close-up photo below highlights some of the detail in two of the depictions, with the figures to the right appearing slightly more faded.

 Black Dragon Wash rock art

-The image below can be found to the right of the six anthropomorphic figures.
-During Simonson's time researching the canyon's rock art he outlined the image claiming that the pictograph was a single image, that of a dragon.
-This image is what the site's name was derived from.
+The image below is located to the right of the anthropomorphic figures.
+During Simonson's research on the canyon's rock art, he outlined this image, asserting that the pictograph represented a single image: that of a dragon.
+This image is the origin of the site's name.

 Black Dragon Wash rock art